sheerun/bundle/README.md

 # bundle

-Dependency-less "upgradeable" tool for bundling operating system with `Bundlefile`
+"Upgradeable" python3 script for creating your own operating system, one layer at a time.